convexpi/backtest/README.md

 # convexpi.backtest — a discipline-first backtesting framework

-A backtesting framework organized around the one thing that separates a real edge from a lucky one: **honest evaluation**.
-It wraps the standard stack (numpy / pandas / scikit-learn) rather than hiding it, and makes the honest habits mechanical.
+A backtesting framework organized around the one thing that separates a real edge from a lucky one: **coherent evaluation**.
+It wraps the standard stack (numpy / pandas / scikit-learn), and consistently applies best practices.

-Most backtesters make it *easy* to fool yourself — one train/test split, a gross Sharpe, no record of how many things you tried.
-This one makes the honest habits mechanical and the dishonest ones loud.
+A simple backtester make it *easy* to overfit — one train/test split, a gross Sharpe, no record of how many things you tried. convexpi.backtest is constructed to put discipline as a first order feature.

-> **Teach the habits by hand first.** Reach for this once students understand *why* each
-> guardrail exists — it automates the discipline, it does not substitute for learning it.
-> Built to be read and modified, in the spirit of `finmlsim`.

 ## Install